Statistics Explained

 To understand the development of this agricultural income measure, it is first necessary to understand the development of the agricultural labour amongst which this remuneration is notionally shared.
 With so much part-time, seasonal and unsalaried labour input in agriculture, the amount of work actually carried out in farming activities is best described when using a unit called the annual work unit (AWU).
 This unit expresses the volume of work done in full-time work equivalents.

-There is a long-established downward trend in the number of people working in the EU’s agricultural sector; during the period between 2006 and 2021, the average rate of decline in the volume of agricultural labour used across the EU as a whole was 2.9 % per year.
-The downward trend continued in 2021 albeit at a slower pace (-1.0 %).
+There is a long-established downward trend in the number of people working in the EU's agricultural sector; during the period between 2007 and 2022, the average rate of decline in the volume of agricultural labour used across the EU as a whole was 2.7 % per year.
+The downward trend continued in 2022, albeit estimated at a slightly slower pace (-2.1 %).

-In a few Member States, particularly Austria, Spain, Romania, Belgium, Sweden and the Netherlands, more salaried agricultural labour was used in 2021 than in 2020 (see Figure 4), in part reflecting an increase in hiring requirements at seasonal peaks.
+In a few EU Member States, particularly Slovakia, Cyprus and Lithuania, more salaried agricultural labour was used in 2022 than in 2021 (see Figure 4), in part reflecting an increase in hiring requirements at seasonal peaks.
 This was often in contrast to the overall decline in the total amount of agricultural labour used.

 Figure 4: Agricultural labour input